 3. Any parent whose child displays symptoms at home or during the night must keep their child at home for 48 hours to help prevent the spread of infection to other children.

-4. The Rota Virus (details previous) is a very common bug that usually occurs from Oct to Jan.
+4. The ROTA/NORO Virus (details previous) is a very common bug that usually occurs from Oct to Jan.
 If we are aware we have a confirmed case in the school the following procedure will apply for infants/children in our care to prevent the spread of infection

 a.
-The child’s class teacher or in the absence of class teacher tutor/SNA informs the Principal (if Principal away Deputy Principal)
+The child’s class teacher or in the absence of class teacher SNA informs the Principal (if Principal away Deputy Principal)

 b.
 The child’s temperature is taken, this is noted and procedure for High Temperature followed if required.